torbjornlager/torbjornlager.github.io/index.md

+## Add-ons

 ### A book extract

 - [Extracts from my draft manuscript](documents/book-extracts.pdf).
-A lot of Web Prolog coding examples!
+Contains lot of Web Prolog coding examples!
 Also includes an appendix containing the draft Web Prolog manual, and another appendix with a thorough explanation of how the PoC is implemented.

 ### A proof-of-concept implementation of Web Prolog written for clarity